SabaDD/LRP-Net/README.md

 # LRP-Net

-This repository contains our codes of proposed deep learning-based computational model to capture the developing asymmetry over longitudinal screening mammogram examinations for breast cancer risk prediction published at Pattern Recognition journal titled "Deep learning of longitudinal mammogram examinations for breast cancer risk prediction".
+The codes for our proposed deep learning-based computational model, which aims to capture the developing asymmetry over longitudinal screening mammogram examinations for breast cancer risk prediction, are stored in this repository.
+The model was published in the Pattern Recognition journal under the title "Deep learning of longitudinal mammogram examinations for breast cancer risk prediction".

-You can find the published paper  here: https://www.sciencedirect.com/science/article/abs/pii/S0031320322004009
+The published paper can be accessed at this link: https://www.sciencedirect.com/science/article/abs/pii/S0031320322004009.

 Please use this citation: